A complete how-to guide for learning languages from A1-C2

 Improve your vocabulary

-To improve your vocabulary, consider using flashcards.
-A great and straightforward app with online flashcards is Anki.
+Another great and straightforward app with online flashcards is Anki.
 It uses spaced repetition, a method that repeats difficult words more often than easy ones.
-You can also use Quizlet.

 Anki also allows you to upload Excel sheets with vocabulary.
 Type in the words you want to study in Google Sheets and use this formula to translate them.